Are You Future-Proofing Your Career?

 Keeping abreast labour market information (LMI)

 Ensure long-term success by identifying options for career progression and how career goals align with current employment trends.
-If you sense you are working in a declining industry or organization with limited options, leverage labour market statistics to support career decisions or moves.
+If you sense you are working in a declining industry or organization with limited possibilities, leverage labour market statistics to support career decisions or moves.

 Adopting a strategy of lifelong learning